0atman/noboilerplate/scripts/40-compiler-driven-development.md

 Rust, like recent versions of python and many other languages, is built on iterators.

-The return value of the `.split()` method isn't a static array or a list, it is an iterator, with all of the mapping, filtering, and other iterator methods available on it.
+The return value of the `split()` method isn't a static array or a list, it is an iterator, with all of the mapping, filtering, and parallel iteration methods available on it.

-For the sake of time, I happen to know you can simply count the number of items in an iterator with `.count()`, and we will make our example go green by supplying it
+For the sake of time, I happen to know you can simply count the number of items in an iterator with the `count()` method, and we will make our example go green by supplying it

 ---

-# Final version
+## Final version

 ```rust[]
 fn count_words(input: String) -> usize {